kubeflow/kubeflow/README.md

 ## The Kubeflow Mission

-Our goal is to help folks use ML more easily, by letting Kubernetes to do what it's great at:
+Our goal is to make scaling machine learning models and deploying them to production as simple as possible, by letting Kubernetes do what it's great at:
 - Easy, repeatable, portable deployments on a diverse infrastructure (laptop <-> ML rig <-> training cluster <-> production cluster)
 - Deploying and managing loosely-coupled microservices
 - Scaling based on demand

 Because ML practitioners use so many different types of tools, it's a key goal that you can customize the stack to whatever your requirements (within reason) and let the system take care of the "boring stuff."
 While we have started with a narrow set of technologies, we are working with many different projects to include additional tooling.